jpcaparas/trademe-php-api/README.md

 ## Usage

 Usage is fairly straightforward.
-Assuming you've gotten your API keys for [the sandbox](https://tmsandbox.co.nz), you can use this API to:
+Assuming you've gotten your consumer keys for [the sandbox](https://tmsandbox.co.nz), you can use this API to:

-#### Getting an OAuth URL
+#### Getting OAuth tokens

     $config = [
+        'sandbox' => true,
         'oauth' => [
             'consumer_key' => 'foo',
             'consumer_secret' => 'bar',